 The Master of Divinity (MDiv) degree requires a total of 90 semester hours.
-This degree program can be completed in 3 years, enrolling in an average of 30 semester hours each year.
+This degree program can be completed in a minimum of 3 years, enrolling in an average of 30 semester hours each year.
 Students may elect to earn the degree over a more extended period.
+On average, students complete the program in 4 years to 4.5 years.
+All coursework including transfer credits must be completed within 10 years of graduation.
 A grade point average of 2.0 on a 4.0 grading scale is required for graduation.
 Transfer students must have a 2.0 grade point average on all work completed and a 2.0 on work done at Campbell.